 What is a soft credit check?

 A soft credit check is an initial look at certain information on your credit report.
-Companies perform soft searches to decide how successful your application would be without conducting a full examination of your credit history.
+Companies perform soft searches to decide how successful your application would be without carrying out a full examination of your credit history.

 What is a hard credit check?

-A hard credit check happens when a company makes a complete search of your credit report.
-Each hard credit is recorded on your report, so any company searching it will be able to see that you’ve applied for credit.
+A hard credit check happens when a company carries out a complete search of your credit report.
+Each hard credit check is recorded on your report, so any company searching it will be able to see that you’ve previously applied for credit.

 Too many hard credit checks over a short period of time can affect your credit score for six months, reducing your ability to get approved for credit in the future.